 Rationale: While the above options are not considered scholarly in academia, professionals in the field of mass communications accept them as professionally published works.
-We believe this practical experience enhances teaching and service to our students by maintaining currency in the field as well as networking with other professionals.
+We believe this practical

 D. Professional Development Standards for Promotion to Technical Professor

 To earn promotion to Technical Professor in the Mass Communications department, a faculty member must demonstrate a consistent pattern of professional development and engagement in the same items as listed for tenure-track faculty, sections I.D.1 and I.D.2.